Cambridge Healthtech Instituteの第15回年次

 Interactive Discussions are informal, moderated discussions, allowing participants to exchange ideas and experiences and develop future collaborations around a focused topic.
 Each discussion will be led by a facilitator who keeps the discussion on track and the group engaged.
 To get the most out of this format, please come prepared to share examples from your work, be a part of a collective, problem-solving session, and participate in active idea sharing.
 Please visit the Interactive Discussions page on the conference website for a complete listing of topics and descriptions.

-INTERACTIVE DISCUSSION: Clinical Relevance of Anti-Drug Antibodies
+TABLE 9: Clinical Relevance of Anti-Drug Antibodies - IN-PERSON ONLY

 Joleen White, PhD, Head of Bioassays, Bill & Melinda Gates Medical Research Institute